f-fraysse/HPE_volleyball/README.md

 ## 📄 Notes

 - ByteTrack has been modified (e.g. fixed deprecated NumPy types).
+- RTMlib has been slightly modified (see Setup, Step 5) to output bbox scores
 - All paths are defined relative to the project root via `paths.py`.

 ## ✏️ Author